Michigan Court Records

 Michigan Appellate / Appeals Court

-When either party in a Michigan civil case, or defendant of a criminal court case, does not go along with the verdict drawn by the trial court, they can inquire about an appeal.
+When either party in a Michigan civil case or defendant of a criminal court case does not go along with the verdict drawn by the trial court, they can inquire about an appeal.
 An appeal means that there’s a request for the court case to be observed by a different court.
 An individual who is found responsible for a crime is offered the capability to submit one automatic appeal of their case, employing a legal representative provided if required.

 US District Courts

 The United States has 94 district courts (trial courts).
 This circuit of courtrooms is called the U.S. District Courts.
-Such courts are federal trial courts who hear both civil and criminal affairs.
+Such courts are federal trial courts that hear both civil and criminal affairs.
 The aim of district courts would be to resolve cases by discovering each of the case particulars and implementing existing laws and regulations to establish a decision.
 All cases heard by district courts, regardless of whether civil or criminal in nature, are federal government affairs.

 Circuit Courts in Michigan